Metalama//Conceptual documentation/Configuring and troubleshooting/Capturing process dumps

 Creating a process dump

-If you are experiencing issues with Metalama, our support team may ask you to provide a process dump of the compiler or IDE process.
+If you are encountering issues with Metalama, our support team might request a process dump of the compiler or IDE process.

 Warning

-Process dumps may contain a copy of your source code.
-Although we will handle process dumps as confidential material, your company may not allow you to send us a process dump.
+Process dumps could include a copy of your source code.
+While we treat process dumps as confidential material, your company might not permit you to send us a process dump without management approval.

 Step 1.
 Install the PostSharp Command-Line Tool

-Install the metalama command-line tool as described in Installing the Metalama Command Line Tool.
+Install the metalama command-line tool following the instructions in Installing the Metalama Command Line Tool.

 Step 2.
 Install the dotnet dump tool